theshamelessdev/theshamelessdev.com/content/post/2020-05-04-raw-express-two-years-later.md

 For the sake of this article let's say it's just your average SaaS application.
 We have a bunch of fancy things running but that happens outside of Express (Bull can be a cool topic for another article).

-The application is mature enoo reflect on it.
+The application is mature enough reflect on it.
 A good indicator of maturity I thing (and maintenance chaos) is that it's been a while since we added an endpoint.

 The server has 110 routes.
-Most of them to interacte with a MySQL database.
+Most of them to interact with a MySQL database.
 Some create background jobs that in turn trigger websocket events.
 It also serves static files.

 Plain express with vanilla nodejs 10.16.3.